akyrillidis/akyrillidis.github.io/notes/AdaGrad.md

 * By realizations, we mean mostly the initialization of parameters, as well as the randomness of shuffling the input dataset.
 For the former, we use standard random initialization (using truncated normal distributions).
 * We use no other regularization techniques.
 Our purpose is to test algorithms on the simplest objective scenaria to understand their power; thus, we are not interested in state of the art test error performance.

 The results look like the following; the same behavior has been observed over several runs of the same code.
-The vertical axis represents accuracy error on the testing set; the horizontal axis shows the actual gradient calculations required.
+The vertical axis represents accuracy error on the training/validation set; the horizontal axis shows the actual gradient calculations required.

 ![FNN with adagrad](/notes/AdaGrad/FNN_adagrad.gif)